dapplo/dapplo.github.io/_blocks/Dapplo.Config.md

 Basic properties
 ----------------
-The properties of the interface are stored into a dictionary, which is automatically maintained by the proxy.
+The properties of the interface are stored into a dictionary, which are automatically maintained by the proxy.
 Status: <span class="glyphicon glyphicon-ok"/>

 DefaultValue
 ------------
 It should be possible to define a default value, so if none is set there is a sensible value.
-This is done by using the DefaultValueAttribute on the property.
+This is done by using the System.ComponentModel.DefaultValueAttribute on the property.
 Status: <span class="glyphicon glyphicon-ok"/>

 Extendible